 The selection process will include a tour of the school, time with the relevant departments, time to prepare a lesson, observation of a lesson taught to a group of students, written tasks and the marking of students’ work.
 A formal interview with Head of Department, School Professional Tutor and Head Teacher will then follow.
-Candidates will also need to pass skills tests, present evidence of all qualifications, complete a medical clearance and DBS application.
+Candidates will also need to present evidence of all qualifications, complete a medical clearance and DBS application.

 A formal interview with University of East London (HE provider) staff with a focus on subject knowledge will take place after a successful school interview.
 School staff will not be available during half terms and holiday dates; please check the school website for these.

 Our partner schools include; St Paul’s Academy in Greenwich, Highams Park School in Waltham Forest, London Academy of Excellence in Stratford, Leytonstone School in Leyton, Sarah Bonnell in Newham, Lambeth Academy in Lambeth, St Paul's Way in Tower Hamlets, Stoke Newington in Hackney, Parliament Hill in Islington, Davenant Foundation in Essex, and schools in Barking and Dagenham.

 Our partner schools are equally successful and provide a contrasting school experience, for example St Paul’s Academy in Greenwich: this is an outstanding Catholic school and a ‘good’ school as judged by Ofsted, with ‘outstanding’ behaviour and safety of pupils.
 The school has excellent sporting and learning facilities with a strong emphasis on implementing new approaches to teaching and learning.